-In our most recent Ofsted inspection, our curriculum was scrutinised in detail and highlighted as a strength of our school with the report stating: "the curriculum is well planned to provide aspiration for all pupils.
-Learning is well planned in the right order.
-Pupils are able to build on what they already know."
+In our most recent Ofsted inspection, our curriculum was scrutinised in detail and highlighted as a strength of our school with the report stating: "The school has designed a curriculum which is ambitious and broad for all pupils.
+It has identified the key knowledge and concepts that pupils should learn.
+The curriculum is carefully ordered to ensure that pupils have the prior knowledge that is needed to successfully grasp new subject content."
 Subject outcomes also demonstrate highly competitive performance nationally.